TanjaKec/bootcamp/content/day3/RMarkdown/_index.en.markdown

 What is great about [R Markdown](https://rmarkdown.rstudio.com/) documents is that they are fully reproducible and support many static and dynamic output formts, to name a few: PDF, HTML, MS Word, Beamer...
 You can incorporate narrative text and code of your data analysis to produce elegantly formatted storry telling journy.

-It is a variant of [Markdown](https://daringfireball.net/projects/markdown/) that has embedded **R code chunks** (denoted by three backticks), to be used with [knitr](https://yihui.name/knitr/) to make it easy to create reproducible web-based reports.
+It is a variant of [Markdown](https://daringfireball.net/projects/markdown/) that has embedded **R code chunks** (denoted by three back ticks), to be used with [knitr](https://yihui.name/knitr/) to make it easy to create reproducible web-based reports.

 R Markdown is a plain text file that has the extension <span style="color:red">.Rmd</span>